USA Banner

 Match

-The federal share of eligible capital costs may not exceed 80 percent, and 50 percent for operating assistance.
-The 10 percent that is eligible to fund program administrative costs including administration, planning, and technical assistance may be funded at 100-percent federal share.
+The federal share of the project costs may not exceed 80 percent for planning and capital costs and 50 percent for operating assistance.
+Additionally, 10 percent may be used to fund program administrative costs including administration, planning, and technical assistance may at 100-percent federal share.

 Federal funds from other agencies may be used as match for the Section 5310 Program.
-For additional information on local match and federal fund braiding refer to the Section 5310 Circular (9070.1G) and the CCAM Federal Fund Braiding Guide
+For additional information on local match and federal fund braiding refer to the Section 5310 Circular (9070.1H) and the CCAM Federal Fund Braiding Guide.

 Coordination with Federal Programs